blackhillsinfosec/FreeLabFriday_Labs/Decks/CORE_v3.1/IC/labs/Evilginx/Evilginx.md

 ### Accessing The Lure

-Open a new tab in the broser and access the generated URL.
+Open a new tab in the browser and access the generated URL.

-Again we have the same warning due to the self-signed certificate.
+Again, we have the same warning due to the self-signed certificate.
 Press `Advanced` and `Proceed to official.cloudservice.com (Risky)`.

 ![image](./attachments/img28.png)